NicolasDenoyelle/DrawNamesForChristmas/README.md

 An email is sent to each person with the peoples to gift.
 But they don't know who will gift them.

+## Requirements

+This script requires a python interpretor and python-igraph library.

 ## Configuration
 Open [noel.py](noel.py) and update fields 'personnes', 'types' and mail configuration.